Rules99/Chest-X-Ray-with-Radiologist-AI/README.md

      style="text-align: center; margin-right: 10px;" />

 A deep learning system put into web production in order to supply radiological X-ray imaging assistance to physicians.

+**WARNING:The application web supplied is intended to be used as reference webpage.
+It is currently at research stage and not yet intended as production-ready webpage.
+We are currently trying to improve the results of the SOTA in order to have a useful and reliable application for the chest x ray imaging diagnostic.**
 -----------------

 # How to use it?